7 Top Creative Activities To Do at Home

 7 Top Creative Activities To Do at Home thumbnail

 Whatever the season, whatever the weather, finding fun activities that you can do at home can feel stressful and a little daunting.
-At Night Zookeeper, we’re all about learning while having fun, so we wanted to share with you some of the best creative activities to do at home to entertain the whole family - from parents, to older kids, to preschoolers!

 1 .
-Seasonal Arts and Crafts
+Seasonal arts and crafts

 Books on a Shelf

-2. Illustrate a Written Piece
+2. Illustrate a written piece

 Hands on piano keyboard

-3. Write a Song
+3. Write a song

-Music is an awesome way to help kids to focus, be creative and learn! 🎶
+Music is an awesome way to help kids to focus, be creative, and learn!

 Cheering Children

-4. Create a TV Gameshow or Board Game
+4. Create a TV game show or board game

 comic book drawings

-5. Make your own Comic Book
+5. Make your own comic book

-Over the past year, most of us have read more books than ever before, so why not write your own?!
-This is another great way to improve creativity and encourage your children to use their imagination!
+Making an original comic book is another great way to improve creativity and encourage your children to use their imagination!
 Firstly, you’ll want to get your children to write a short story.
 To do this, get them to think about the following:

-• characters
+• Characters

-• setting (are the characters at home, at school, at the beach, …?)
+• Setting (are the characters at home, at school, at the beach, …?)

-Once they have a clear idea about the storyline, get writing! 📖
+Once they have a clear idea about the storyline, get writing!

 When they’re done writing, encourage your child to draw the key moments in the story and label each drawing with the corresponding action in chronological order.
-Comic books often use speech bubbles and onomatopoeias to express dialogue and actions, so be sure to get your child to include these!
+Comic books often use speech bubbles and onomatopoeias to express dialogue and actions, so be sure to get your child to include these.

-Story starter: It was a warm sunny day when a group of friends decided to go on a treasure hunt to find something they’d been looking for all summer.
+It was a warm sunny day when a group of friends decided to go on a treasure hunt to find something they’d been looking for all summer.
 As the sun was setting, and just when they were about to give up, they came across an old-looking, rusty box.
 They’d finally found it - the long-lost time capsule their grandparents told them about...

 Books on shelf

-6. Create your very own Book Club
+6. Create your own book club

 Girl with Night Zookeeper characters